JosephWoodward/Slugity/README.md

 ## Configuration options

-The main goal of Slugity is  to be highly customisable, providing users with the following configuration options:
+The main goal of Slugity is to be highly configuration, providing users with the following options:

     public interface ISlugityConfig
     {